akhikhl/gretty/README.md

 #### Documentation

-You can systematically learn all about Gretty in [online documentation](http://akhikhl.github.io/gretty-doc/).
+You can learn all about nice Gretty features in [online documentation](http://akhikhl.github.io/gretty-doc/).

 #### System requirements